kubernetes-retired/cluster-registry/docs/development.md

 ## Release and build versioning

+Refer to [release.md](release.md) for information about doing a release.

 [`pkg/version`](/pkg/version) contains infrastructure for generating version information for builds of the cluster registry.
 Version info is provided to the go_binary build rules in the `x_refs` parameter by